Question 1 Write

 Question options:

-Question 10 Write a negation of the statement.
+Question 10 Write a

 No fifth graders play soccer.